Plant and leaf hoppers

 • Spraying of damaged plants will be ineffective if hoppers have already moved away.

 Version: NPPC 2017.
 Hoppers on rice V1.0.
 Bhutan Pest Factsheet. www.PestsofBhutan.nppc.gov.bt.
 Date produced: 14 April 2017.
+Last date modified: 18 June 2024.
 Contact: NPPC

-Image acknowledgements: Rice knowledge Bank, IRRI
+Image acknowledgment: Rice Knowledge Bank, IRRI

 Print Friendly, PDF & Email